John-R-Wallace-NOAA/JRWToolBox/README.md

 ============================
 Highlights and Comments

-lib() installs
+The function lib() will install and update both GitHub and CRAN packages only if needed and regardless will load the package into the R session, if require = TRUE (the default).

-Code to start using lib() and other functions in JRWToolBox would look like:
+Code to put on the top of a function to start using lib() and other functions in JRWToolBox would look like:

     if (!any(installed.packages()[, 1] %in% "devtools"))  install.packages('devtools')